ARM-software/arm-trusted-firmware/docs/plat/hikey.rst

        BUILDFLAGS=-DSERIAL_BASE=0xF8015000

-   If your hikey hardware is built by LeMarker, nothing to do.
+   If your hikey hardware is built by LeMaker, nothing to do.

 -  Build it as debug mode.
 Create your own build script file or you could refer to **build\_uefi.sh** in l-loader git repository.